michelleduer/archives/README.md

 - [ ]  add **more transparency** on broadband details – due credit to API, when was it collected? how frequently is it updated? what is the coverage considering the home?
 Same for other APIs.

-note: Maintain a consistent Bootstrap Grid System
+reminder: Maintain a consistent Bootstrap Grid System with new content!

 ####Long-Term